Impact

 Risk and Exploitability

 The CVSS score is 4.2; the official severity is listed as Low.
-EPSS data is unavailable and the vulnerability is not in the CISA KEV catalog.
+The EPSS score indicates a very low exploitation probability (<1%) and the vulnerability is not in the CISA KEV catalog.
 The exploitation path requires a remote attacker to first compromise the renderer process, which limits immediate risk but remains a concern for environments where such compromise is feasible.
 Because no public exploits are known, the likelihood of attack is considered low; however, upgrading mitigates all known risk.

 OpenCVE Enrichment